Zoe Saldana Tells Us Why She Doesn't Pick Out Gendered Clothes For Her Sons

 "You just eat and talk — that is all you do."

 Music is obviously a huge part of the film.
-In real life, what is your favorite song that you would add to the soundtrack?
+In real life, what is your favourite song that you would add to the soundtrack?

 Advertisement